 - Place formed meatballs on parchment lined baking sheet at 400° for 20 minutes.

 - Remove meatballs from oven, brush on sauce.
 Return to oven for approximately 15-20 or until the meatballs are cooked through.
-Serve and enjoy!
+Serve with any remaining sauce and enjoy!

 Notes